Missile combat crew: Minuteman/Peacekeeper

 Minuteman and Peacekeeper missile crews numbered two: the MCCC and DMCCC.
 Tasks within the system technical orders were sometimes labeled for each crew position, although the majority of tasks could be accomplished by either member.

 Airborne Launch Control System

 The Airborne Launch Control System is operated by an airborne missileer crew aboard Airborne Launch Control Center aircraft.

 The Missile Combat Crew-Airborne consists of the Missile Combat Crew Command-Airborne (MCCC-A) and the Deputy Missile Combat Crew Commander-Airborne (DMCCC-A).

 Global counterparts

 Soviet/Russian

 Very little is publicly known about Soviet/Russian missile crew members.
-Following with Soviet doctrine, launch control functions are trusted with higher-ranking officers (lieutenant colonel equivalents), in contrast to United States policy of entrusting lower-ranking officers (captains and lieutenants) with day-to-day functions.
+Following Soviet doctrine, launch control functions are entrusted to higher-ranking officers (lieutenant colonel equivalents), in contrast to United States policy of entrusting lower-ranking officers (captains and lieutenants) with day-to-day functions.

 French

 Little is publicly known about the French ICBM system, including personnel issues.
 The land-based deterrent, consisting of Hadès and SSBS S3D missiles was deactivated by President Jacques Chirac in February 1996.